Phoenix Drug Crimes Attorney

 Law enforcement agencies devote a substantial part of their resources toward making drug arrests and prosecuting defendants to the fullest extent of the law.
 This is true for both Arizona state and federal offenses.
 In their zeal, the police and prosecutors make mistakes – they arrest the wrong person, they disregard important constitutional rights, or they charge people with trafficking crimes when they were only in possession or in the vicinity of a small amount of drugs.

 Drug crimes can be charged as felonies or misdemeanors depending on the type and quantity of drugs involved.
 Any drug arrest can pose severe consequences; you could lose your job, your housing, and more.
 At Blumberg & Associates, we take every drug arrest seriously and provide a zealous and effective defense against the charges.
-Our Phoenix drug crime attorney is an Arizona Board-Certified Specialist in Criminal Law who knows how to protect your rights, ensure you are treated fairly, and fight for the best result in any situation.
+Our Phoenix drug crimes attorney is an Arizona Board-Certified Specialist in Criminal Law who knows how to protect your rights, ensure you are treated fairly, and fight for the best result in any situation.
 Call Blumberg & Associates in Phoenix for help with any drug offense matter, including:

 There may be one or more defenses to a drug crime charge, depending on the situation.
 We look at all the circumstances surrounding the arrest and all subsequent events to determine all viable defenses.
 Some common defenses against drug charges include: